Everything and Everyone Connected - Imaginary landscapes and abstractions with watercolor and India ink.

 In 1993 he completed a bachelor of fine art at The University of California at Santa Cruz, studying with an eclectic mix of accomplished, senior artists including Jack Zajac, Hardy Hanson, and Patrick Ahearne.
 A decidedly rich stream of Zen inspiration was flowing on that mountain at that time and Mike feels lucky to have swam in it.
-In fact, soon after graduating, Mike spent a week with Buddhist Teacher Thich Naht Hanh and the impact of what he experienced there has inspired his work ever since.
+In fact, soon after graduating, Mike spent a week with Buddhist Teacher Thich Naht Hanh and the impact of what he experienced there has inspired his life and work ever since.

 Mike serves on the board and faculty of Port Townsend School of the Arts.

 (You'll find a BRIEF Bio/Statement below...)

 Bainbridge Arts and Crafts, Bainbridge Island, WA.
-If you live in or are visiting Seattle, it's just a (beautiful) 30 min ferry ride to the gallery.
-Visit www.bacart.org
+A (beautiful) 30 min ferry from Seattle. www.bacart.org